mailgun/mailgun-js-boland/README.md

 ## Generic requests

 Mailgun-js also provides helper methods to allow users to interact with parts of the api that are not exposed already.
+These are not tied to the domain passed in the constructor, and thus require the full path with the domain passed in the `resource` argument.

 * `mailgun.get(resource, data, callback)` - sends GET request to the specified resource on api.
 * `mailgun.post(resource, data, callback)` - sends POST request to the specified resource on api.